Highlights from Buffalo Niagara’s past Solarize campaigns – working to make solar cheaper and easier for our region’s residents and businesses.

-In 2017, three Solarize Campaigns were launched as part of NYSERDA’s Clean Energy Communities program.
-Through these campaigns over 520 residents inquired about the program, 143 Contracts to have solar installed were signed for an average net system cost of $6,527.
-These installations produce over 1,000,000 kWh of electricity reducing Western New York’s Greenhouse Gas (GHG) emissions by 747 Metric Tons (CO2) annually!
+Since 2017, five Solarize Campaigns were successfully completed in Buffalo Niagara as part of NYSERDA’s Clean Energy Communities program.
+Through these campaigns over 750 residents inquired about the program, Over 200 Contracts to have solar installed were signed for an average system cost of $6,220 after incentives.
+These installations produce over 1.3 Megawatts of electricity reducing Greenhouse Gas (GHG) emissions by 976 Metric Tons (CO2) annually!
+That’s the equivalent of reducing 1,067,644 pounds of burning coal, or the amount of pollution 1,149 acres of mature forest pull from the atmosphere annually.

 Solarize Western New York Sustainable Business Roundtable (WNYSBR)